Friday, December 4, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of Raising Rain, go HERE.
+If you'd like to read the first chapter of Thunder (Stone Braide Chronicles), go HERE

 This week, the